Presentation

 • Applicants should not use costumes.
 Minimal props may be used for the monologue, but only if they do not distract from the quality of the performance.

-Apply To Audition
+Apply to Audition

 News & Events